 Many people receive denials on the first attempt to recover disability benefits.
 You can, however, appeal a denial.
 A Social Security disability attorney can provide you with the best chance of recovering these vital benefits.

-Your attorney can help you utilize evidence relevant to your case and can also help you recover additional evidence of a disability, specifically medical records and other documentation.
+Your attorney can help you utilize evidence relevant to your case.
+He or she can help you recover evidence of a disability beyond just medical records.
 The SSA denies many claims due to a lack of evidence.
 Don’t take that chance.
 Work with an attorney.

 About Our Tulsa Disability Lawyers